Hip injuries such as hip fractures or a broken hip can be extremely painful, leaving you unable to walk, to carry out

 The hips are essential for balance and for supporting your upper-body, and an injury to any part of the hip or pelvis can leave you unable to walk or get on with your day-to-day life.

-Although it can’t take away what you’ve been through, compensation can help you pay for the treatment and support you need to get back on your feet, as well as covering your out-of-pocket expenses.
+Although it can’t take away what you’ve been through, claiming hip or pelvis injury compensation can help you pay for the treatment and support you need to get back on your feet, as well as covering your out-of-pocket expenses.

 It’s likely you could make a hip injury claim if:

-We realise it can be difficult to tell whether your injury was somebody else’s fault – you can speak to a trained legal adviser for free on 0800 234 6438, and they’ll be able to let you know whether they think you could make a claim or not.
+To find out more about whether you can make a hip injury compensation claim, or learn about personal injury claims process, you can speak to a trained legal adviser for free on 0800 234 6438, and they’ll be able to let you know whether they think you could make a claim or not.
 They’ll also be happy to run through the claims process in a more detail, and can answer any questions.

 You might decide you don’t want to go ahead with your claim just yet, and that’s fine – the adviser will never pressure you into claiming.
-But if you do choose to take the next steps, they’ll find a suitable solicitor for your case and can put you in touch with them on the same call.
+But if you do choose to take the next steps, they’ll partner you with specialist personal injury solicitors who will work with you and act on your behalf to claim the compensation you deserve.

 The hips are complicated parts of the body: they’re made up of the hip joint and hip bone, and are held together by muscles, tendons and ligaments.
 Damage to any of these components – or the pelvis – can cause long-lasting injuries.

 Below, we’ve given some examples of some of the types of hip injuries you can seek help to make a compensation claim for:

 A fractured pelvis is a break in any of the bone structure of the pelvis – this includes the sacrum, tail bone or hip bones.
 This can be a very serious type of injury, so it’s likely you’ve had to undergo physical therapy and perhaps even surgery.